nabil-hfz/codewithmosh-github-course/README.md

     * mv file1.txt main.js in unix : moving file from <filesoruce> <filedestination>
     * git mv <file-soruce> <file-destination> : does the action on the git history and the directory on our system

-- Ignoring some files with gitignore
+- Ignoring some files with gitignore:
     * mkdir logs && echo hello > logs/dev.log
     * echo logs/ > .gitignore
     * code .gitignore